BoisterousCoder/RustyChat/README.md

 ## Next steps
 - Currently Messages are sent to a server to be sent to out to everyone.
 I plan on changing this to be peer to peer with the server just acting as an address swapping place.
 Maybe even a system to select the server you want to meet on.
-- Currently encryption of data is handled by the cpu.
-One data I want to be able to encrypt video and voice data.
-Inorder to accomidate this I want to move the encryption to the gpu.
 - Add passwords to groups?
 - Fix the randomness of the constants generated at the beggining
 - Generate a new shared key every so often for increased security